Ikilzig/tic-tac-toe/README.md

 ### Step 5 - Add extra functionalities - Make it better

-- Add audio effects on each play (one for swords and one for bombs)
+- ~~Add audio effects on each play (one for swords and one for bombs)~
-- Add interaction between the players -classic Monkey Island insults).
-The arrays are on the js already
+- ~~Add interaction between the players -classic Monkey Island insults).
+The arrays are on the js already~~
 - Add an initial screen
+- intro and winning music
 - Add more game characters and allow player selection
 - LocalStorage or SessionStorage?
 - Finally...